 The Los Angeles Dodgers (+250) remain overwhelming favorites in the eyes of the oddsmakers to win the 2021 World Series.
-Jockeying behind the Dodgers on the overall odds board are four teams.
-The Milwaukee Brewers are at +700.
-The next three teams are tied at +800: Houston Astros, Chicago White Sox and Tampa Bay Rays.
+Jockeying behind the Dodgers on the overall odds board are three teams: the Houston Astros, Chicago White Sox and Tampa Bay Rays all tied at +800.

-Tampa Bay, who have won eight consecutive games, has opened up a seven-game lead in the AL East over the Yankees.
-The red-hot Yankees, who are 8-3 in their last 11 games, offer solid double-digit value at 10/1.
+Tampa Bay, who we highlighted here at SI Gambling last week, have opened up a 4.0-game lead in the AL East over the Yankees.
+The red-hot Yankees, who have won 10 consecutive games, see their lowest odds (+1000) since last October when they opened at +600.

-This week's biggest move belongs to the Milwaukee Brewers, who have attained a firm grip on first place in the NL Central.
-In World Series odds, Milwaukee was being offered at +1600 last month only to see a sizable reduction this week down to their lowest odds of the season at +700.
+Another noticeable move belongs to the Atlanta Braves, who have attained a firm grip on first place in the NL East.
+In World Series odds, Atlanta was being offered at +6000 last month only to see a sizable reduction this week down to their lowest odds of the season at +1200.

-In addition, the New York Mets - who are just 3-7 over their last 10 games, have fallen 7.0-games behind the Braves in the race for the NL East crown.
-The oddsmakers, who were offering the Mets at odds of 40/1 last week, have lost faith in the boys from Queens offering the club at their highest odds of 2021 at 2000/1.
+In addition, the San Diego Padres—2-8 in their last 10—have fallen 13 games behind the Giants in the race for the NL West crown.
+The oddsmakers, who were offering the Padres at odds of +1000 last month, are now offering the Southern California power at their highest odds of the season at +2000.

 2021 AMERICAN LEAGUE PENNANT FUTURES ODDS

-The Tampa Bay Rays, who have posted a record of 27-9 (.750) over their last 36 games, remain in a three-way tie this week in AL Pennant Futures with the White Sox and Astros at odds of +325.
+The Tampa Bay Rays, who have posted a record of 21-9 over their last 30 games, moved into a three-way tie this week in AL Pennant Futures with the White Sox and Astros at odds of +320.

 2021 PLAYER BETTING FUTURES

-Over in the National League, Los Angeles Dodgers hard-throwing ace Walker Buehler who was (+165) last week, is now the -110 favorite for NL Cy Young.
-Oddsmakers now have moved Buehler into a dominant betting position over Corbin Burnes (+200) of the Brewers and Zach Wheeler of the Phillies (+550).
+Over in the National League, we see a much more wide-open betting odds board with Los Angeles Dodgers hard-throwing ace Walker Buehler (+165) now the favorite over Corbin Burnes (+200) of the Brewers and Zach Wheeler of the Phillies (+300).

-The best value on the board continues to be Max Scherzer at +1600.
-The veteran, who is now 12-4 with a 2.51 ERA and a minuscule 0.88 WHIP, has not lost since May 30 and is 4-0 with 1.55 ERA in five starts since being acquired from the Washington Nationals.
+The best value on the board continues to be Max Scherzer at +2000.
+The veteran, who is now 11-4 with a 2.65 ERA and a minuscule 0.91 WHIP, has not lost since May 30 and is 3-0 with 2.11 ERA in four starts since being acquired from the Washington Nationals.